Murray & Roberts: Anti competitive behaviour

 In June 2013, Murray & Roberts agreed to pay R309 million levied by the Competition Commission as one of 15 construction companies fined a total of R1.46 billion for anticompetitive behaviour.
 The commission found that the company had committed a total of 17 transgressions of the South African Competition Act.
 In November 2013 it was reported that Murray & Roberts was pursuing former company executives implicated in anticompetitive behaviour.

 The Competition Commission found that Murray & Roberts, along with another 14 South African construction companies, had "an agreement in terms of which firms which were not interested in the projects or winning the tenders, or were not allocated to a project, would submit cover bids to ensure that those interested in particular bids, won them."
 By this process the colluding companies were able to rig bids so that they could charge higher prices and ensure that participating colluding companies got bids that were preselected by those companies beforehand and without the government or any other third party knowing.

-The company was not penalised for a number of the projects the company was caught engaging in anticompetitive behaviour in because many of them occurred more than three years before the Competition Commission investigation.
+The company was not penalised for a number of the projects the company was caught engaging in anticompetitive behavior in because many of them occurred more than three years before the Competition Commission investigation.

+Demise and sell off

+By December 2024, the Group has announced a loss of R1.38 billion.
+A business rescue plan was agreed by the overwhelming majority of creditors on 8 April 2025.
+Businesses to be sold included Cementation, Cementation Canada, and Terra Nova Technologies.

+A new owner, Differential Capital was also announced in this period.